Baglan Bay power station: History

+It was officially opened by the Queen and Duke of Edinburgh on the morning of Thursday October 28 2004, meeting Sir William Castell.
+They had flown into Cardiff Airport.

+It was sold by GE in October 2012 to a group of financial investors, led by Macquarie Group.
+After the sale, GE continued to operate the power station under an Operations and Maintenance (O&M) contract until 2019 when staff at the power plant were TUPE transferred to Calon Energy.

 In June 2020 the Baglan Group entered administration and in July 2020 the power station ceased generating electricity.
 Power was supplied to the Baglan Energy Park which is home to a large number of other businesses and organisations via the power stations connection to the National Grid.
 From August 2022, the private wire network is no longer in use and the businesses on the energy park have made arrangements for their own independent power supply.

+In news reports regarding a fire at the site in August 2023, the station was variously described as 'disused' and a 'former power station,' confirming the plant had ceased operations.
+The site was demolished, leaving just the chimney shortly aftwards.

 Specification

-It is a CCGT-type power station that runs on natural gas.
-It has one General Electric 50Hz H-class system (9H) gas turbine which achieves a firing temperature well above 2,600F linked on a single-shaft to a heat recovery steam generator and a GE steam turbine.
-It has black start capability, using a 33MWe GE LM2500 gas turbine.
-It connects to the National Grid at 275kV.
+It had a CCGT-type power station that runs on natural gas.
+It had one General Electric 50Hz H-class system (9H) gas turbine which achieves a firing temperature well above 2,600F linked on a single-shaft to a heat recovery steam generator and a GE steam turbine.
+It had black start capability, using a 33MWe GE LM2500 gas turbine.
+It connected to the National Grid at 275kV.
 It is 60% thermally efficient.

 Only six H-System combined cycle power plants were built and continue to operate commercially, and while one of those plants — the 60-Hz 7H Gas Turbine based at Inland Empire Energy Center — has achieved notable heat rate and NOx emissions parameters, GE does not offer the H-System anymore.
-The newest stars of its H-class lineup are its HA models.
+They were replaced by HA models.

-Retrofitting the power station with a newer HA model remains technically possible.
+Retrofitting the power station with a newer HA model remained technically possible, however as the power station has been demolished, this will never happen.